 A 144hz Refresh Rate means the display can update the image 144 times per second, while a 240hz Refresh Rate means it can update the image 240 times per second.
 So, what does this mean for you?
 If you want the latest and greatest technology, consider getting a monitor with a 240hz Refresh Rate.

 Higher Refresh Rates generally result in smoother images and less input lag.
 However, if you do not need the absolute best performance and are happy with lower framerates, then you might be fine with a 144hz Refresh Rate.

 Is it worth upgrading from 144hz to 240hz?

 240Hz monitors are much newer than 144Hz, but they are more popular.
 The general view on 240Hz monitors seems to be that it can be a good improvement if the machine manages 240 frames in a game in a stable way.
 Only 1920×1080 displays are currently suitable.

 The two key upsides of high refresh rates are improved responsiveness and more smooth gameplay experience with reduced motion blur.
 The ability to improve response times for competitive multiplayer.

 Even during the most intense games, the GeForce RTX 2060 will help you maintain a solid 144 FPS at 1080p with high settings.
 That’s where GeForce RTX 2080 and GeForce RTX 2080 Ti shine for achieving the ultimate 240 FPS.

 Is 240hz good for gaming?

-The 240Hz gaming monitor is the latest and certainly worth buying, but it is only recommended if you have a high spec computer that can handle high FPS running games, particularly if you want to run G-Sync, we would personally recommend an RTX 20 series GPU to get you started.
+The 240Hz gaming monitor is the latest and certainly worth buying, but it is only recommended if you have a high spec computer that can handle high FPS running games, particularly if you want to run G-Sync.

 A refresh rate of 144Hz is most likely enough for casual gamers, particularly after considering how challenging gaming at 240FPS/1080p can be with decent settings.